chunky-dev/docs/ChunkyDocs/docs/faq/index.md

 ## How do I pin Chunky to the taskbar / Create shortcuts?

 Unfortunately you cannot pin jar files in Windows.
-Though you can create a (bat)ch file which, not only can be double clicked to launch Chunky, but a shortcut can be made of- Shortcuts can be pinned.
+Though you can create a (bat)ch file which, not only can be double-clicked to launch Chunky, but a shortcut can be made of- Shortcuts can be pinned.

 To do this open Notepad, or equivalent software, and paste the following:

 `java -jar %~dp0/ChunkyLauncher.jar`

 Then press `File`>`Save As`.
 Navigate to the folder containing ChunkyLauncher.jar.
-For the file name it is up to you however you do need to change the extention to `.bat` (ie `Chunky.bat`).
+For the file name it is up to you however you do need to change the extension to `.bat` (ie `Chunky.bat`).
 From here you need to navigate to the newly created .bat file.
-Right Click on the .bat file and select `Create shortcut`.
+Right-Click on the .bat file and select `Create shortcut`.
 This shortcut can be dragged onto the taskbar to pin it or moved to the desktop, etc.

 ## Why are mobs not rendered?